-Baking soda naturally dissolve excess oil on your skin.
+Baking soda naturally absorbs excess oil on your skin.
 It can also be used as an exfoliator both as a scrub and by resting on your skin as a mask.

 I also added coconut oil because it is naturally antimicrobial, which can help reduce acne.
-It also moisturizes the skin, and your skin will need extra moisture after using this mask.
+It also moisturizes the skin, and your skin will need extra moisture after using this charcoal face mask.

-This mask is best for those with oily or acne prone skin.
+This DIY charcoal mask is best for those with oily or acne-prone skin.
 It can be too drying for those with dry skin.
 Even with my oily skin, I only use this in the summer because it’s too drying for my skin in the winter.

-The charcoal won’t stain your skin in the 10 minutes that you use the mask, but it could stain your clothes.
+The charcoal won’t stain your skin in the 10 minutes that you use the mask, but it could stain your clothes, so be careful!

 - ½ teaspoon activated charcoal